lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Extremely small.
 "A ladybug is a tiny insect."

 together
 : With each other, as a group.
-"Let's put our money together to buy a gift."
+"Let’s put our money together to buy a gift."

 tomato
 : Round red fruit often used as a vegetable.
 "Tomatoes are excellent on sandwiches and in salads."